dougbtv/astricon2015/app/presentation.md

   ## Docker
 ]
 .right-column[
-  Docker is a way to really use LXC (Linux Containers).

   *Docker allows you to package an application with all of its dependencies into a standardized unit for software development.*